jefdaj/ortholang/README.md

 > diatoms, rhodophytes, plants, amoebae and opisthokonts.

 To do something similar in ShortCut, a proteome (FASTA amino acid file) is loaded for each species.
-They are put grouped into lists representing the most specific taxa, and higher taxa are represented by unions of those lists:
+They are grouped into lists representing the most specific taxa, and higher taxa are represented by unions of those lists:

 ```python